BriskenFinancials/use-case-template/cards/UC10000426-L-02-activate-sap-mbc-in-customers-sap-environment.md

 # Activate SAP MBC in customers SAP environment

 Engage with the customers it team to schedule the activation of sap mbc in their environment.
 Follow the sap mbc implementation guide to execute the activation process step by step.
-This enables: You will be able to confidently Engage with the customers it team to schedule the activation of sap mbc in their environment
+You will be able to confidently Engage with the customers it team to schedule the activation of sap mbc in their environment

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-02-top.png)